isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ***

-### Step 3: [Create the Direct Lake Power BI Star Schema Semantic Model with DAX expressions and metadata](./docs/3-CreatePBISemanticModel.md) - Steps are manual at this time but in future plan to automate for quick setup
+### Step 3: [Create the Direct Lake Power BI Star Schema Semantic Model with DAX expressions and metadata](./docs/3-CreatePBISemanticModel.md) - Steps are manual at this time but in the future we plan to automate for quick setup.

 ***

-### Step 4: [Create Reports using Power BI or Connect using Excel](./docs/4-CreatePBIReport.md) - Steps are manual at this time but in future plan to automate for quick setup
+### Step 4: [Create Reports using Power BI or Connect using Excel](./docs/4-CreatePBIReport.md) - Steps are manual at this time but in future plan to automate for quick setup.
+We do have a .pbix file in this repo that can connect to the Semantic Model if the metadata matches the naming conventions in Step 3.